Veteran & Military Admission Services

 Discounted Tuition for Active Military

-Medaille College is dedicated to helping military veterans like you earn your degree while you serve in active duty.
+Medaille University is dedicated to helping military veterans like you earn your degree while you serve in active duty.
 Medaille offers active military a discounted tuition rate for undergraduate programs in the Post-Traditional, Graduate and Online department.
 The per credit rate is $250.

 Active duty includes United States Army, Navy, Air Force, Marines and Coast Guard.
 Documentation of “active military status” and an ID are required.
 Reservists called up to “active military status” must provide a copy of the orders showing the time frame of the active duty service in order to receive the discounted tuition rate.
 If the active duty time frame is extended, a copy of the extension orders must be provided.

 The discount program is not available if active duty military status changes to reservist or veteran status.
 However, you can explore other military benefit programs such as the Montgomery GI Bill®, Yellow Ribbon Program, or Post 911 GI Bill®.
 Recipients of the military discount are not eligible for other Medaille scholarships.

 Learn more about assistance for which you or your family may be eligible and contact your ECO (Educational Services Officer) or Counselor within your military service: